CoolProp/IF97/wrapper/Mathcad/README.md

 * You will need to have Visual Studio 2008 installed (Express version is fine).
 Alternatively newer versions of Microsoft Visual Studio C++ should be fine, you'll just have to update the solution and project files

 * Build the if97 DLL in Visual Studio.
-The project will auotmatically copy the DLL to the appropriate Mathcad installation directory.
+The project will automatically copy the DLL to the appropriate Mathcad installation directory.
 You may have to allow user write access to both:

 	``C:\Program Files (x86)\Mathcad\Mathcad 15\userefi``